Root Canal Therapy

 How Is a Root Canal Done?

 The root canal procedure is usually carried out by an endodontist, who is a dental professional who has undergone specialized training to prevent, diagnose, manage, and treat pathologies relating to the pulp of the tooth.
 The endodontist examines and takes a radiograph of your tooth.
 The radiograph enables him or her to view the extent of the inflammation and to know if the surrounding bone is involved.
 Thereafter, the endodontist gives a local anesthetic to numb the tooth and the surrounding gums.
 Then, the endodontist places a dental dam to shield the teeth from saliva and keep it clean during the procedure.
-An opening is then made in the crown of the tooth by drilling.
+An opening is then made in the dental crown of the tooth by drilling.
 The pulp and the root canals are cleaned, removing the inflamed tissue in the process, and reshaped using root canal files.
 Sodium hypochlorite or water is sprayed in the tooth to wash away debris.

 After this, the pulp cavity and root canals are filled with gutta-percha, which is a bio-compatible rubber-like material, and an adhesive.
 The adhesive aids the sealing of the root canals.
 If required, the endodontist might place an appropriate medication in the tooth.
 The opening made on the crown is usually filled with a temporary filling.
 Another visit needs to be made to the dental office so you can have the crown or other restorations put in place to restore the normal shape and functionality of the tooth.